Introduction

 string.split([separator[, limit]])

-For instance, let's suppose we want to extract out the numbers from the string '10,20,30'.
-What we could do is simply call split() on the string specifying the , character as the delimiter.
+As an example, let's suppose we want to extract out the numbers from the string '10,20,30'.
+What we could do is simply call split() on this string, specifying the ',' character as the delimiter.

-The method would chop off the string at every occurrence of , and give back the left out segments of substrings in tthe form of an array i.e. the value ['10', '20', '30'].
+The split() method would chop off the string at every occurrence of , in the string and give back the left out segments of substrings in tte form of an array, i.e. the value ['10', '20', '30'].

 Shown below are a couple more examples: